Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Audiologist
+Entry / Progression - Audiologist

 Audiology is the study of hearing and balance in the challenging and expanding field of clinical science and technology.
 Audiology involves assessment, management and rehabilitation of people with hearing, balance and associated disorders.
 This includes patients of all ages from newborns, children, adults and older people.

-**Candidates for the MSC in Audiology will hold either a minimum of Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or a postgraduate degree, in any scientific or medical discipline, such as but not exclusively, Anatomy, Biomedical Science, Engineering, Social Sciences, Speech and Language Therapy, Medicine, Nursing and Education.
+Candidates for the MSc in Audiology will hold either a minimum of second class honours grade I in a primary honours degree (NFQ, Level 8) or a postgraduate degree, in any scientific or medical discipline, such as but not exclusively, anatomy, biomedical science, engineering, social sciences, speech and language therapy, medicine, nursing and education.

 Professional Development